xujiyuan/calpoly/README.md

    `git clone https://github.com/xujiyuan/calpoly.git myCourse `

-    Npm install to pull all the dependencies
+    cd to the directory of your app name, do npm install to pull all the dependencies `npm install`
-    `npm install`

    You do not need IDE to run or review angular app, if you want, I recommend the most recent version of